 Vortex flow meters use bluff bodies to break up the flow enough to create eddies.
 Bluff body types and shapes will vary among vendors.
 Vendors even have patents for them, because some will result in flow meters offering less pressure loss, others in lower measuring range, and so on.

-Want to read about the Coriolis flow meter, you can check out the Visaya Article on Coriolis
+Want to read about the Coriolis flow meter, you can check out our article on Coriolis

 Volume and mass flow meters